-Pullman & Comley’s School Law practice works with independent schools, colleges and universities to find practical, innovative and cost effective solutions to the array of legal issues they face.
+Pullman & Comley’s School Law practice works with independent and public schools, colleges and universities to find practical, innovative and cost effective solutions to the array of legal issues they face.
 Our attorneys have won groundbreaking cases in both state and federal courts, including the United States Supreme Court, and have established legal precedents that are repeatedly cited by courts and scholarly works on education law.
 We represent the interests of local and regional school districts in the areas of education, labor and employment law, board governance, special education, vendor relations and student issues.
 We also work directly with general counsel, senior management, and boards of directors and trustees to provide legal advice and representation in the areas of the law that affect educational institutions.

 We have extensive experience in school board governance and provide legal counsel to boards of education as they negotiate contracts, review and revise policies and procedures, develop budgets, respond to Freedom of Information Act requests, draft model policies on federal and state mandates and address other challenges.
 To assist school boards in remaining focused in serving the school district, our attorneys advise boards of education on board members’ rights and responsibilities and work with school boards when there are conflicts among board members.
 When necessary, our attorneys have defended client interests in both federal and state courts, as well as in proceedings before numerous administrative agencies including the Freedom of Information Commission, the State Elections Enforcements Commission, and the Commissioner of Human Rights and Opportunities.